-UTAH FIRST OFFENSE DUI ATTORNEY
+UTAH FIRST DUI OFFENSE ATTORNEY

 Conviction of a first DUI in Utah carries the likelihood of both criminal and administrative penalties, which are handled primarily by the Driver’s License Division (DLD).
 The following outlines the applicable minimum and maximum penalties for first offense convictions for private adult drivers, and in turn, commercial drivers, minors in violation of zero tolerance laws, minors in general, and violations of implied consent.
 Each of these laws will carry different penalties.
-For more information on the potential penalties applicable to your Utah DUI case, it is imperative you consult with a DUI lawyer.
+For more information on the potential penalties applicable to your Utah DUI case, it is imperative you consult with a DUI offense lawyer.

 - First offense DUI arrests initiate an impending administrative license suspension of one hundred and twenty (120) days.
 On the other hand, refusals to submit may carry mandatory license suspension of eighteen (18) months.